edward-sentongo/AR-Workshop/README.md

 1. Download the latest Android Studio from [here](https://developer.android.com/studio/)

-2. Android Studio plugin: Sceneform.
+2. Install Android Studio plugin called **Sceneform**.
 This will help us work with 3D assets.

 3. Make a new app, Android 8+